bezmoradi/tutorials/go/17-concurrency.md

 # Go > Concurrency

--   Before looking into how concurrency works in Go, it's worth talking a little bit about dual core CPUs.
-In 2005, Intel released its first generation of dual core CPUs.
-Then in 2007, Google started working on Go and the language was officially announced to the public in March 2012, marking its initial release.
-Go, with its strong support for concurrency, could take advantage of multi-core architectures to efficiently handle parallel processing.
+Before looking into how concurrency works in Go, it's worth talking a little bit about dual-core CPUs.
+In 2005, Intel released its first generation of dual-core CPUs.
+Then in 2007, Google started working on Go and the language was officially announced to the public in November 2009, with version 1.0 released in March 2012.
+Go, with its strong support for concurrency, was designed from the ground up to take advantage of multi-core architectures to efficiently handle parallel processing.

 ## Concurrency vs. Parallelism

--   Concurrency is about managing multiple tasks and making progress on them concurrently.
+**Concurrency** is about managing multiple tasks and making progress on them concurrently.
 It doesn't necessarily mean executing them simultaneously.
 It deals with the structure of the program and how tasks are organized.
 In a concurrent system, tasks can start, run, and complete in overlapping time periods, but they might not be actively executing at the same time.

--   Parallelism, on the other hand, involves actually executing multiple tasks simultaneously.
+**Parallelism**, on the other hand, involves actually executing multiple tasks simultaneously.
 It's about doing multiple things at the same time by leveraging multiple processors or cores.
-Parallelism is a way to achieve concurrency by physically running different tasks simultaneously
+Parallelism is a way to achieve concurrency by physically running different tasks simultaneously.

--   So if you have written a Go program that can handle different tasks concurrently but your code is run on a single core machine, no parallelism would happen!
+**Key insight**: If you have written a Go program that can handle different tasks concurrently but your code runs on a single-core machine, no parallelism would happen—tasks would still run concurrently through time-slicing, but not in parallel.

--   Concurrent programming in many environments is made difficult by the subtleties required to implement correct access to shared variables.
+Concurrent programming in many environments is made difficult by the subtleties required to implement correct access to shared variables.
 Go encourages a different approach in which shared values are passed around on channels and, in fact, never actively shared by separate threads of execution.
 Only one goroutine has access to the value at any given time.
 Data races cannot occur, by design.
-To encourage this way of thinking we have reduced it to a slogan "Do not communicate by sharing memory; instead, share memory by communicating".
+To encourage this way of thinking we have reduced it to a slogan: **"Do not communicate by sharing memory; instead, share memory by communicating."**

 ## What Is A Goroutine?

--   A goroutine is a lightweight lightweight threads managed by the Go runtime, and they allow your program to run functions concurrently.
-Think of them as different tasks running simultaneously within a program, letting you do stuff like handling multiple requests or performing various operations without waiting for each one to finish before starting the next.
+A goroutine is a lightweight thread managed by the Go runtime, and goroutines allow your program to run functions concurrently.
+Think of them as different tasks running simultaneously within a program, letting you handle multiple requests or perform various operations without waiting for each one to finish before starting the next.

+**Why goroutines are lightweight**: Unlike OS threads which typically require 1-2 MB of stack space, goroutines start with only 2 KB and can grow as needed.
+This means you can easily run thousands or even millions of goroutines in a single program, making Go exceptionally efficient for concurrent workloads.

 ```go
 package main